Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Introduction

-We now formally outline the main contributions of this paper, including those highlighted above: \begin{itemize}[leftmargin=0.72cm,labelwidth=!] \item[(i)] We extend Borkar and Meyn's stability method to address more general noise conditions by employing stopping-time techniques.
-This result (Thm.~\ref{thm-1}), combined with existing SA theory, leads to broader convergence guarantees for asynchronous SA (Thm.\ \ref{thm-2}). \item[(ii)] We introduce new monotonicity conditions to substantially generalize RVI Q-learning (see Assum.~\ref{cond-f} and Ex.~\ref{ex-f}).
-Leveraging our SA results, we establish the almost sure convergence of the generalized algorithm to a compact, connected subset of solutions in average-reward weakly communicating SMDPs under mild model assumptions (Thm.~\ref{thm-rvi-ql}). \item[(iii)] Moreover, we sharpen the convergence analysis for asynchronous SA algorithms by analyzing their shadowing properties (see Sec.\ \ref{sec-shad}), building on a dynamical-systems approach due to Hirsch and Bena\"{i}m \cite{Hir94,BeH96,Ben96,Ben99}.
-This yields enhanced convergence results for asynchronous SA (Thm.\ \ref{thm-3}) and for RVI Q-learning (Thm.~\ref{thm-rvi-ql2}), providing sufficient conditions to ensure convergence to a unique (path-dependent) equilibrium within a compact, connected set of equilibria of the associated ODEs. \end{itemize} An important future research direction is to extend these results to distributed computation frameworks that account for communication delays.
+To summarize the main contributions of this paper: \begin{itemize}[leftmargin=0.72cm,labelwidth=!] \item[(i)] We extend Borkar and Meyn's stability method \cite{BoM00} to address more general noise conditions by employing stopping-time techniques.
+This result (Thm.~\ref{thm-1}), combined with existing SA theory, leads to broader convergence guarantees for asynchronous SA (Thm.\ \ref{thm-2}). \item[(ii)] We further sharpen the convergence analysis for asynchronous SA algorithms by analyzing their shadowing properties (see Sec.\ \ref{sec-shad}), building on a dynamical systems approach of Hirsch and Bena\"{i}m \cite{Hir94,BeH96,Ben96,Ben99}.
+This yields enhanced convergence results for asynchronous SA (Thm.~\ref{thm-3}), providing sufficient conditions to ensure convergence to a unique (path-dependent) equilibrium within a compact and connected set of equilibria of the associated ODEs. \end{itemize} We apply these results in \cite{YWS25} to develop and analyze a generalized RVI Q-learning algorithm for SMDPs.
+An important future research direction is to extend this work to distributed computation frameworks that account for communication delays.

-The paper is organized as follows.
-Section~\ref{sec-sa} introduces the asynchronous SA framework and presents our SA results.
-Section~\ref{sec-rvi} covers the RL application, consisting of an overview of average-reward SMDPs (Sec.~\ref{sec-3.1}), our generalized RVI Q-learning algorithm and its convergence properties (Secs.~\ref{sec-3.2}--\ref{sec-3.3}).
-Sections~\ref{sec-sa-proofs} and~\ref{sec-shad} include our proofs for the SA results given in Sec.~\ref{sec-sa}, with the shadowing properties analyzed in Sec.~\ref{sec-shad}.
+This paper is organized as follows.
+Section~\ref{sec-sa} introduces the asynchronous SA framework, presents our stability and convergence results, and discusses their applications to average-reward RL.
+The stability proof and basic convergence proof are given in Sec.~\ref{sec-sa-proofs}, while the shadowing properties are analyzed in Sec.~\ref{sec-shad}.
 An alternative stability proof under a stronger noise condition from prior works \cite{Bor98,BoM00} is provided in the \hyperref[app-alt-stab]{Appendix}.
-The paper concludes with a brief summary in Sec.~\ref{sec-conc-rmks}.
+Section~\ref{sec-conc-rmks} concludes with a brief summary.